rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   Your result should be: 3.
 This indicates that most number of customers have three dependents.

 15. Statistical exploration: Check quantiles for the given dataset.
 This may be useful to identify outlier limits.
+The generic function 'quantile()' produces sample quantiles corresponding to the given probabilities.
+The smallest observation corresponds to a probability of 0 and the largest to a probability of 1.

   ```
   lower_bound <- quantile(CUST_INSUR_LTV$SALARY, 0.025)